JuliaGtk/Gtk4.jl/docs/src/manual/canvas.md

 end
 ```

-A more complicated example can be found in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).
+!!! note "Example"
-For interactive plots, you can try [Gtk4Makie.jl](https://github.com/JuliaGtk/Gtk4Makie.jl), which draws GLMakie plots onto GTK's `GtkGLArea` widget.
+    A more complicated example can be found in "canvas_cairomakie.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).